 How an MBA program sharpens the skill: Top MBA programs focus on the diversity of their student body.
 And, as students come from varied educational, professional, and cultural backgrounds, classroom discussions reveal their unique perspectives to understanding global business topics ranging from supply chains to trading alliances, to borderless digital communities.
-Cross-cultural competence means you’re able to think deeply, and strategically about new trends and issues in the modern economy.
+Cross-cultural competence means you’re able to think deeply, and strategically about new trends and issues.

 How an MBA program sharpens the skill: Especially in executive MBA programs, negotiations are woven into many of the courses and co-curricular activities.
 Through classroom discussions and hands-on learning, you’ll gain skills to interpret the behaviors of those you negotiate with, have the skills to anticipate other negotiation styles you’re up against, learn about conflict resolution, and pinpoint diverse perspectives that can help decrease the number of misunderstandings.
 Each of these experiences helps you arrive at agreements that are a win-win for all parties involved in the negotiation.